 I just had no idea how much making a baby can totally kick your butt!
 I always sympathized with my pregnant friends, but now I can definitely empathize as well.

-My latest healthy craving has been tomato soup.
-With all the rain we’ve been having, it’s not even close to tomato season here.
-So I used canned tomatoes for this recipe.
-While you can definitely substitute fresh tomatoes (just blend them until you get about 2 cups worth), I love that this is a recipe I can enjoy year round, even when tomatoes aren’t in season.
+My latest healthy craving has been tomato soup With all the rain we’ve been having, it’s not even close to tomato season here So I used canned tomatoes for this recipe While you can definitely substitute fresh tomatoes (just blend them until you get about 2 cups worth), I love that this is a recipe I can enjoy year round, even when tomatoes aren’t in season.

 - Preheat oven to 400 degrees.

-- Peel and chop carrots and toss with oil, then roast in oven for 30-50 minutes until easily pierced with a fork.
+- Peel and chop carrots into chunks, then toss with oil and roast in oven for 30-50 minutes until easily pierced with a fork.

 - Heat pot on medium until it begins to simmer.
 Stir in salt, pepper, garlic powder, onion powder and balsamic vinegar.

-- Let cook 10 minutes then stir in milk.
+- Let cook 10 minutes then stir in milk if desired.
 Heat another 3-5 minutes and serve.

-- You can serve as is, or top with a dollop of sour cream and chopped carrot tops or parsley.
+- You can serve as is, or top with a dollop of sour cream and some fresh chopped parsley.

 Approximate cost/serving: You can get canned tomatoes on sale very cheap.
 Carrots are cheap as well.
 Get your spices (onion and garlic powder) in bulk, either large containers if you use them often, or get a small amount from bulk bins to save money.
 This cost me just $2.50 to make, so just 42 cents a serving!
 Even if you want to eat bigger portions, it's still crazy cheap.
-These portions are a little small because we pair it with grilled cheese sandwiches.
+These portions are a small because we use this soup for dipping grilled cheese sandwiches.